Omii1908/DurghatanaSoochak/README.md

 ### Backend
 - **Python**: Core language for building the GRU model.
-- **TensorFlow/Keras**: Framework for developing and training the LSTM model.
+- **TensorFlow/Keras**: Framework for developing and training the GRU model.
 - **Flask** or **FastAPI**: To serve the model as an API (optional).

 ### Frontend